 4 You are going to study at a partner's university for a semester.
-Try to se significant information related to the way of life there as a preparation for your Share acquired information with other students.
-5 What in your opinion is the source of culture shock for foreigners staying in the C Republic?
-Carry out a questionnaire research in the group of Erasmus students evaluate its outcomes.
+Try to search significant information related to the way of life there as a preparation for your stay.
+Share acquired information with other students.

+5 What in your opinion is the source of culture shock for foreigners staying in the Czech Republic?
+Carry out a questionnaire research in the group of Erasmus students and evaluate its outcomes.
 Write a paragraph about it.

-The most frequent source of culture shock for foreign students in the Czech Repub food, especially for lic is •
+The most frequent source of culture shock for foreign students in the Czech Republic is food, especially for